 The mission of the Makeup Museum is to:

-- Promote these items as legitimate cultural artifacts by examining the design and artistic inspiration behind them.
+- Promote these objects as legitimate artifacts by examining the history, design, and artistic inspiration behind them.